mrudorfer/GPNet-simulator/readme.md

 which contains the Pytorch implementation of the GPNet paper:
 [Grasp Proposal Networks: An End-to-End Solution for Visual Learning of Robotic Grasps](https://arxiv.org/abs/2009.12606).

-The original code has only been modified to allow for better usability.
+The original code has only been modified to allow for better usability and unused files have been removed.

 ## Installation